-Payment to the State by vehicle manufacturers of \$1.00 per switch recovered, as mandated in the statute, is a concern because the manufacturers are only making payments for switches accompanied by ELVS-required paperwork that is completely and correctly filled out.
-As a result, the State received only \$6,910 in payments in FY 2013, reflecting a slight increase over monies received in FY 2012, even though 10,612 switches were returned.
-Additionally, some program participants may not consider the burden of filling out the ELVS paperwork worth the bounty of \$4.00 or \$6.00 per switch that ELVS will reimburse for properly documented switches.
-Since the switch bounty is considered income for tax purposes, some participants are forgoing the bounty so as not to further complicate their tax filings.
+Payment to the State by vehicle manufacturers of \$1.00 per switch recovered, as mandated in the law, is a concern because the manufacturers are only making payments for switches accompanied by complete and accurate documents required by ELVS.
+As a result, the State received \$9,120 in payments in FY 2014, reflecting a slight increase over monies received in FY 2013, even though 10,950 switches were returned.
+Also, some program participants may not consider the burden of filling out the ELVS documents worth the bounty of \$4.00 or \$6.00 per switch that ELVS will reimburse for properly documented switches.
+Since the switch bounty is considered income for tax purposes, some participants are foregoing the bounty so as not to complicate their tax filings.